Applying Generic Coding with Help to Uniformizations: Functions in

 Let $\langle D_i : i < \omega \rangle$ be an enumeration of the dense subsets of $\mbb{H}^{L[C,q]}$ in $L[C,q]$.
 Let $p_0 \le^A 1$ be in $D_0$.
 Let $p_0' \le^A p_0$ and $m_0 \in \omega$ be such that $p_0'$ decides $\dot{y}(0)$ to be $m_0$.
 That is, $( p_0' \forces_\mbb{H} \check{y}(0) = \check{m}_0 )^ {L[C,q]}$.
-Let $p_0'' \le p_0'$ extend the stem of $p_0'$ by one to ensure that $f_a(x)(0) = m_0$.
+Let $p_0'' \le p_0'$ extend the stem of $p_0'$ by one to ensure that $f_a^{GC}(x)(0) = m_0$.

 Now let $p_1 \le^A p_0''$ be in $D_1$.
 Let $p_1' \le^A p_1$ and $m_1 \in \omega$ be such that $( p_1' \forces_\mbb{H} \check{y}(1) = \check{m}_1 )^ {L[C,q]}$.
-Let $p_1'' \le p_1'$ extend the stem of $p_1'$ by one to ensure that $f_a(x)(1) = m_1$.
+Let $p_1'' \le p_1'$ extend the stem of $p_1'$ by one to ensure that $f_a^{GC}(x)(1) = m_1$.

 Continue this procedure infinitely.
 The descending sequence of conditions constructed yields a generic ultrafilter $G$ for $\mbb{H}^{L[C,q]}$.
-By the way $x = (\dot{x})_G$ was constructed, we have $f_a(x) = m_i$ for all $i < \omega$.
+By the way $x = (\dot{x})_G$ was constructed, we have $f_a^{GC}(x) = m_i$ for all $i < \omega$.
 We also have $y(i) = m_i$ for all $i < \omega$.
 Finally, we have that $(q' \forces_\mbb{Q} \dot{g}(\check{x}) = \check{y} ) ^{L(\mbb{R})}$.
 This completes the proof. \end{proof}

-\begin{observation} Assume that PSP holds.
-Then a forcing extension that does not add reals satisfies PSP iff every uncountably set of reals in the extension has an uncountable subset in the ground model.
-This is because every pefect set of reals in the extension is already in the ground model. \end{observation}
+\begin{observation} Assume that $\textnormal{PSP}$ holds.
+Then a forcing extension that does not add reals satisfies $\textnormal{PSP}$ iff every uncountable set of reals in the extension has an uncountable subset in the ground model.
+This is because every perfect set of reals in the extension is already in the ground model. \end{observation}